-- Individuals who are under the age of 2. - Individuals who are unconscious, incapacitated, or otherwise unable to remove a face mask without assistance. - Students and staff who provide a health care provider's note as documentation that they have a medical contraindication (a condition that makes masking absolutely inadvisable) to wearing a face mask. - Teachers needing to show facial expressions where it is important for students to see how a teacher pronounces words (e.g., English Learners, early childhood, world language, etc.).
+- Individuals who are unconscious, incapacitated, or otherwise unable to remove a face mask without assistance. - Students and staff who provide a health care provider's note as documentation that they have a medical contraindication (a condition that makes masking absolutely inadvisable) to wearing a face mask. - Teachers needing to show facial expressions where it is important for students to see how a teacher pronounces words (e.g., English Learners, early childhood, world language, etc.).
 However, teachers will be required to resume wearing face masks as soon as possible.
 Preferred alternatives to teachers wearing face shields include clear face masks or video instruction.
 There must be strict adherence to physical distancing when a face shield is utilized in lieu of a face mask.